grnet/synnefo/snf-astakos-app/docs/projects_specs.rst

     :(5):   *removed, pending synchronization*
     :(6):   *removed*

-The transitions from 2b to 3, and 5 to 6, must first
+The transitions from 2b to 3, and 5 to 6, must first commit
-commit their starting state and then only update to the next state after the *Synchronize Membership* procedure has been acknowledged as successful.
+their starting state and then only update to the next state after the *Synchronize Membership* procedure has been acknowledged as successful.

-Except states 2b and 5 which explicitly state that they are *pending*, all other states are considered *synchronized*
+Except states 2b and 5, which explicitly state that they are *pending synchronization*, all other states are considered *synchronized* **Synchronization** refers to all external communication (i.e. not within the limits to) required